-Child-on-child abuse can be manifested in many different ways, including:
+Peer-on-peer abuse can be manifested in many different ways, including:

-- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers sometimes known as 'teenage relationship abuse'. - Physical abuse This may include an online element that facilitates, threatens and/or encourages physical abuse. - Sexual violence This may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.
+- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers.

+• Physical abuse - this may include an online element which facilitates, threatens and/or encourages physical abuse.

+• Sexual violence - this may include an online element which facilitates, threatens and/or encourages sexual violence.

+• Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse.

+- Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Up-skirting.

+• Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.

-All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it (see Emotional Regulation and Behaviour Policy.)
+All staff will be clear as to the school's policy and procedures regarding peer-on-peer abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.